devspace-sh/devspace/docs/pages/cli/configuration/multiple-configs.md

 sidebar_label: Multiple Configs
 ---

 Sometimes it might be useful to define multiple configurations (e.g. for deploying to different environments).
-To support this case, DevSpace CLI allows you to create the file `devspace-configs.yaml` where you can define multiple configurations.
+To support this case, DevSpace allows you to create the file `devspace-configs.yaml` where you can define multiple configurations.

 > Using multiple configs is an advanced feature.
 To define a different behavior for `devspace deploy` and `devspace dev`, you should consider [overriding the entrypoints of your images](/docs/development/overrides#configuring-entrypoint-overrides).